📅 Post Updated: February 14, 2026

 Q: How much RAM does Comet Browser use compared to Chrome?

 A: Comet uses moderate to high RAM, similar to Chrome.
-Early tests show Comet using about 15% less RAM than Chrome when multiple tabs are open, but this advantage diminishes when AI features are actively running.
+Tests show Comet using about 15% less RAM than Chrome when multiple tabs are open, but this advantage diminishes when AI features are actively running.
 Expect 2-4GB of RAM usage for typical browsing with 10-15 tabs.
 The AI processing adds overhead, so you’ll want at least 8GB of system RAM, with 16GB recommended for optimal performance.

 Q: Should I switch from Chrome to Comet Browser?

-✅ Final Verdict: Is Comet Worth It?
+✅ Final Verdict: Is Comet Worth It in 2026?

 What Comet Gets Right: